luuleitner/MotorEndplate/README.md

 # Repository Structure

+This repository provides code and datasets for ultrafast ultrasound investigations of an electrically stimulated medial gastrocnemius muscle.

+### 1. Code
-The `MotorEndplate` repository is currently in build-up.
+Code is currently in submission and will be pushed soon.
 Please return shortly!

-### 1. Code

 ### 2. Dataset
 The high frame rate ultrasound recording (1500 Hz) of an electrically stimulated medial gastrocnemius contraction can be downloaded from: [google drive](https://drive.google.com/file/d/1UnxKz-48edv91yl6tduEGyUoVwtJ64Iq/view?usp=sharing) (679 MB).
 The provided dataset (`MGcontraction.avi`) is licensed under a [Creative Commons Attribution 4.0 International License](https://github.com/luuleitner/MotorEndplate/blob/master/LICENSE_dataset).